MSDN-WhiteKnight/CilTools/CilView/readme.txt

 - Add method token resolution for dynamic methods
 - Support auto-completion in assembly and type combo boxes
 - Improve performance for type combo box when assembly has a lot of types
 - Rework search.
 Search results are now displayed in context menu.
-Method seacrh is added.
+Method search is added.
 - Format char default values as hex
 - Improve custom attribute support (now custom attribute data is properly shown for any attribute)
 - Improve empty method body handling.
 Now empty body is ignored only when method is is abstract, P/Invoke or implemented by runtime.
 In other cases the error message is displayed.